-Septoplasty is a reconstructive surgery of the nose which aims to correct the deviation of the nasal septum.
-It involves straightening the septum and repositioning it in the middle of the nose.
-This may require the surgeon to cut and remove parts of the nasal septum before reinserting them into the proper position.
+Septoplasty in Tunisia is a reconstructive surgery of the nose with a functional goal and not aesthetic unlike rhinoplasty.
+The operation aims to correct the deviation of the nasal septum.
+The septum is straightened and repositioned in the middle of the nose.
+This may require the surgeon to cut and remove parts of the septum before reinserting it in the proper position.

-Nasal deviation usually results in nasal obstruction or snoring.
-In some cases, it can even lead to sinus or even ear infections.
-When the deviated septum is severe, it can block one side of your nose and reduce the flow of air, making it difficult to breathe through one or both sides of your nose.
-This greatly affects the quality of life of those affected by this deformity.
+Nasal deviation usually results in nasal obstruction or snoring, breathing problems and sometimes headaches.
+In some cases, it can even lead to sinus infection or even ear infection.
+When the deviated septum is severe, it can block one side of your nose and reduce airflow, causing difficulty breathing through one or both sides of the nose.
+This nasal obstruction significantly affects sleep and quality of life for those affected by this deformity.

-The septoplasty aims to remedy these problems by reshaping the nasal septum to address the patient’s breathing problems.
+In the case of nasal septum deviation, septoplasty in Tunisia aims to remedy these problems by correcting the nasal septum, in order to solve the patient’s breathing problems.

 Price of septoplasty in Tunisia

 Nasal septoplasty in Tunisia: what you need to know before you go ahead

 The first step is the pre-operative assessment.
 The surgeon evaluates the physical structure and characteristics of your nose.
 He also takes into account your symptoms (breathing difficulties) as well as your general state of health.
 He will also discuss with you what septoplasty can do for you, as well as the risks, recovery time and cost of the procedure.